si076/-appsensorlike/src/execution-modes/appsensor-websocket/server/Readme.md

 Authentication and authorization of clients
 ---
-**Authentication** of the client is based on the client IP.
-It has to match the IP sepecified in appsensor-server-config.json under clientApplications.ipAddress.address.
-You can specify the address in IPv4 or IPv6 format.
+**Authentication** of the clients is based on custom header field and its value, sent with the request.
+The field name is specified with clientApplicationIdentificationHeaderName of appsensor-server-config.json configuration file.
+The value of the field has to match one of ClientApplication.name enumerated under clientApplications of appsensor-server-config.json config file.
+If in the matched ClientApplication is present ipAddresses, this narrows down further the clients.
+These are allowed IPs only.
+The IPs can be specified in IPv4 or IPv6 format.
 For 127.0.0.1 in particular you can write "localhost" instead.

-**Authorization** - after the client has successfully been authenticated, its authorizations are checked accoring to sepecified in appsensor-server-config.json under clientApplications.roles where the IP has been matched in authentication process.
+**Authorization** - after the client has successfully been authenticated, its authorizations are checked against the roles found in the matched ClientApplication during the authentication phase.

 Configuration